What is hypoglycemia?

 Have a tumor in your pancreas

-Have severe health problems, such as kidney failure Overview of Kidney Failure This chapter includes a new section on COVID-19 and acute kidney injury (AKI).
-Kidney failure is the inability of the kidneys to adequately filter metabolic waste products from the blood.
-Kidney... read more , heart failure Heart Failure Your heart pumps blood to carry oxygen and nutrients to the rest of your body.
+Have severe health problems, such as kidney failure Overview of Kidney Failure Kidney failure is the inability of the kidneys to adequately filter metabolic waste products from the blood.
+Kidney failure has many possible causes.
+Some lead to a rapid decline in kidney function... read more , heart failure Heart Failure Your heart pumps blood to carry oxygen and nutrients to the rest of your body.
 Heart failure is when your heart doesn’t pump blood as well as it should.
 It doesn’t mean your heart has stopped... read more , cancer, or shock Shock Shock is a medical emergency caused by your organs not getting enough blood and oxygen.
 It has nothing to do with the "shock" we feel when something scares or upsets us.
 When your body can't... read more (a dangerously low drop in blood pressure)

 Drink too much alcohol